kubernetes/enhancements/keps/sig-api-machinery/5051-server-side-apply-unsetting-fields/README.md

 #### Beta

-- applyconfiguration-gen generates typesafe bindings for unsetting fields
+- applyconfiguration-gen generates typesafe bindings for unsetting fields.
 - We decide if the marker values should be allowed in CREATE/UPDATE manifests, and stripped out, or if we will not allow marker values in manifests.
+If we to add this support, we will also add feature gates to `kubectl` and client-go to opt-in to it.
 - Kubectl allows `{k8s_io__value: unset}` when validating apply configurations.
 - e2e tests are completed